ml-struct-bio/cryodrgn/README.md

 	                        Logging interval in N_IMGS (default: 1000)
 	  -v, --verbose         Increaes verbosity
 	  --seed SEED           Random seed
-	  --relion31            Flag if relion3.1 star format

 	Dataset loading:
-	  --uninvert-data       Do not invert data sign
+	  --ind PKL             Filter particle stack by these indices --uninvert-data       Do not invert data sign
-	  --no-window           Turn off real space windowing of dataset --ind PKL             Filter particle stack by these indices --lazy                Lazy loading if full dataset is too large to fit in memory
+	  --no-window           Turn off real space windowing of dataset --window-r WINDOW_R   Windowing radius (default: 0.85)
-	  --datadir DATADIR     Path prefix to particle stack if loading relative paths from a .star or .cs file
+	  --datadir DATADIR     Path prefix to particle stack if loading relative paths from a .star or .cs file --lazy                Lazy loading if full dataset is too large to fit in memory (Should copy dataset to SSD)
+	  --preprocessed        Skip preprocessing steps if input data is from cryodrgn preprocess_mrcs
+	  --max-threads MAX_THREADS
+	                        Maximum number of CPU cores for FFT parallelization (default: 16)

 	Tilt series:
 	  --tilt TILT           Particles (.mrcs)